PhantomExMachina/Budget-Tool/README.md

 python3 budget_tool.py totals [--user NAME]            # show overall totals
 python3 budget_tool.py list                            # list all categories
-python3 budget_tool.py history [CATEGORY] [--user NAME] [--limit N]
+python3 budget_tool.py history [CATEGORY] [--user NAME] [--limit N] python3 budget_tool.py --db mydata.db totals          # use a custom database
 ```

-The database file `budget.db` is created in the same directory as the script.
+By default the database file `budget.db` is created in the same directory as the
+script.
+Set the `--db` option or the `BUDGET_DB` environment variable to use a
+different location.

 ## Running tests